Sahaj-Kakumani/Code_crash101/README.md

 # Code_crash101
-This is Better than Vs code for html *lol*
+This is a real time html editor using "Ace".
+I have Made this using Html5 Css3 And Javascript.